“Procrastination is the act or habit of procrastinating, putting off or delaying, especially something requiring immediate attention ….”

-You do not need to start eating in the healthiest way possible and go to the gym every day and meditate every day and fix all your psychological issues tomorrow.
+You do not need to start eating the healthiest way and go to the gym every day and meditate every day and fix all your psychological issues, tomorrow.
 You just need a change for the better.
-And any change towards a healthier lifestyle is a good change.
+And any change to a healthier lifestyle is a good change.
 Even a healthy breakfast is a good change.
 Not perfect.
 But good enough.

 Any small step is better than no step forward.

 Just like this first blog post of mine.